niccdias/markdown-cv/index.md

 ## Teaching
+`2025` Seminar Lecturer.
+Why Did Americans Vote for Trump?
+The Impact of American Institutions and Voter Psychology.

 `2021` Teaching Assistant.
 Introduction to Politics.
-Prof. Michele Margolis.
+Lecturer Prof. Michele Margolis.
+University of Pennsylvania.

 `2020` Teaching Assistant.
 Introduction to Data Science.
-Instructors Marc Trussler and Stephen Pettigrew.
+Lecturers Marc Trussler and Stephen Pettigrew.
+University of Pennsylvania.

 ## Service to the Department
+`2025` Organizer, Political Behavior Workshop.
+Department of Political Science, Aarhus University.

 `2022–23` Representative, Graduate Student Organization.
 Department of Political Science, University of Pennsylvania.

 `2021–22` Event Coordinator, Democracy and Information Group.
-Annenberg School for Communication.
+Annenberg School for Communication, University of Pennsylvania.

 `2020` President, Graduate Student Council.
-Annenberg School for Communication.
+Annenberg School for Communication, University of Pennsylvania.

 `2019–20` Treasurer, Graduate Student Council.
-Annenberg School for Communication.
+Annenberg School for Communication, University of Pennsylvania.